Tour de France protest after spectator crash: Everything you need to know

 As a result, around half a mile into Tuesday's 93-mile (150 kilometer) Stage 4 track, a pelaton of cyclists protested the dangerous course layouts by stopping and getting off their bikes for a minute.
 They then resumed the race at a more leisurely pace.

-"Their frustration about foreseeable and preventable action is enormous," wrote cycling union CPA in a statement.
+"Their frustration about foreseeable and preventable action is enormous," cycling union CPA wrote in a statement.
 "They wish to stress their respect for their sponsors, their sports groups, the organizer, their international institutions.
 Supporters are very important to them -- and this is why they will be riding today."

 "In return, the riders of the Tour de France ask for the same respect -- respect for their safety."